 Compliance with the RSPO P&C and all requirements as outlined in associated documents is required in order for certification to be awarded.
 Any non-conformities may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
 Compliance must be demonstrated with the normative part of the P&C, i.e. the Principles, Criteria and Indicators.
 Non-conformities are raised at Indicator-level by auditors.
-The informative part (i.e. Annex 2 Guidance) is theretohelpwithimplementation of Indicators, but is not normative, nor can non-conformities be raised against this section.
+The informative part (i.e. Annex 2 Guidance) is theretohelpwithimplementationofIndicators, but is not normative, nor can non-conformities be raised against this section.

-Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome l statements about a desired outcome A fundamental statement about a desired Normativoutcome, often providing greater detail about the objectives.
-Criteria What implementation of the Principle looks like - the preconditions or means of judging whether or not a Principle has been fulfilled The conditions that need to be met in order to fulfil a Principle.
+Team Explanation RSPO Standard Setting document Category Principle nciple Fundamental statements about a desired outcome A fundamental statement about a desired outcome, often providing greater detail about the objectives.
+Normative Criteria What implementation of the Principle looks like - the preconditions or means of judging whether or not a Principle has been fulfilled The conditions that need to be met in order to fulfil a Principle.
 Criteria add meaning and operationality to a Principle without themselves being direct measures of performance.
-Normative Indicator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
+Normative Indicator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessmentofwhetherornotassociatedCriteria, are being met.
 Indicators convey a single, meaningful message or piece of information.
-Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should befollowed.
-Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative
+Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the Informativ the unitofcertification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
+Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative